 Philosopher’s Path in Kyoto

 The ideal spot for some quiet thinking and to enjoy the 4 seasons of Japan, the Philosopher's Path is beloved by tourists and locals alike.
 Find out how you can enjoy this wonderful little corner in Kyoto!

 Kyoto station is not just a place to catch the train, as there is plenty to see and do besides arriving and departing.
 Find out what makes Kyoto station worth visiting during your Japan tour!

 Kibune is a riverside area in the northern part of Kyoto.
 You can visit the famous Kifune Shrine, hike to Kurama Temple over the mountain, or enjoy lunch at one of the riverside open restaurants.

 One of the oldest shrines in Kyoto is located in the famous Gion district in Kyoto.
 The Yasaka Shrine stands out for its great beauty and interesting historical architecture.

-If you don't have the budget to see Kyoto's geisha in action in an actual tea house, Gion Corner in the Gion district is a must-visit on your trip to Kyoto to get a great overview of traditional Japanese performing arts.
+If you don't have the budget to see Kyoto's geisha in action in an actual tea house, Gion Corner in Kyoto is an alternative that gives you a great overview of traditional Japanese performing arts.